simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

     responses received from this SP should be validated.
 The default is `FALSE`

-#### Example: Configuration for validating messages
+### Example: Configuration for validating messages

 ```php
 'redirect.validate' => true,
 'certificate' => 'example.org.crt',
 ```

-### Fields for scoping
+## Fields for scoping

-Only relevant if you are a proxy/bridge and wants to limit the idps this sp can use.
+Only relevant if you are a proxy/bridge and want to limit the IdPs on your proxy that this SP can use.

 `IDPList`
 : The list of scoped IdPs, i.e. the list of entityids for IdPs that are relevant for this SP.
 It will override any list set in the IdP's metadata.

-#### Example: Configuration for scoping
+### Example: Configuration for scoping

 ```php
 'IDPList' => ['https://idp1.wayf.dk', 'https://idp2.wayf.dk'],